donna2864/Pneumonia_detection/README.md

-# Pneumonia_detection
-# Pneumonia Detection with Chest X-ray
+# 🫁 Pneumonia Detection with Chest X-ray 🫁

 This is a simple web-based application built with **Streamlit** that uses a pre-trained deep learning model to detect **Pneumonia** from chest X-ray images.